 Both the leather quality and construction have a direct impact on the shoe’s durability.
 Therefore, we take this aspect very seriously.

-For these reasons, Allen Edmonds is currently our favourite shoe brand as they offer unbeatable quality with traditional manufacturing techniques.
+For these reasons, Allen Edmonds is one of our favorite shoe brands as they offer unbeatable quality with traditional manufacturing techniques.
 It’s also why we feature few designer shoes as they tend to be all about style over substance.

 Value For Money